-As organizations move beyond their initial Software as a Service (SaaS) deployments, they're recognizing the increasing need to integrate data and processes between the public cloud and their on-premises databases and applications.
+As organizations move beyond their initial Software as a Service (SaaS) deployments, they're the increasing need to integrate data and processes between the public cloud and their on-premises databases and applications.

-In fact, according to a study by 451 Research, a New York City-based analyst organization, migration and integration together make up the second-largest cloud computing pain point cited by IT decision makers, behind only security.
+In fact, according to a study by 451 Research, a York City-based analyst organization, migration and integration together make up the second-largest cloud computing pain point cited by IT decision makers, behind only security.
 Not surprisingly, a variety of vendors have moved in to address the challenge of the cloud integration process.

 "It's still early in this market, just like it's still early in cloud computing," said Bernard Golden, senior director of the cloud computing enterprise solutions group at Dell.
 "But there's take-up of these solutions."
 While it's still a nascent market, it's one that he expects to grow a lot.

 "For most organizations, as soon as they start buying or subscribing to a SaaS solution, they're either going to be forced immediately to think about integration requirements or they should right away, because inevitably they will be adding something on to it.
 No one application sits in a vacuum," said Jeff Kaplan, managing director of THINKStrategies, a Wellesley, Mass.-based consulting firm.

 "The whole purpose of hybrid cloud is to be able to manage integration as data transcends different execution venues," said Carl Lehmann, research manager for enterprise architecture, cloud integration and business process management at 451 Research.

 Cloud integration's second wave -- and the 'integration process'

 Compared to the "connectors" that vendors develop to enable integrations, "cloud integration platforms are more programmable, more customizable to handle not only a wider assortment of off the shelf apps, but a huge assortment of custom apps that were developed within organizations," Kaplan said.
 "As a result, you employ a platform that can be applied to meet those unique requirements across a variety of application sets."